stlehmann/Flask-MQTT/README.md

 instances.** So if you use a WSGI server like *gevent* or *gunicorn* make sure you only have one worker instance.

+Flask-MQTT was developed to provide an easy-to-setup solution for interacting with IoT devices.
+A typical scenario would be a Raspberry Pi running a mosquitto mqtt server combined with a Flask webserver.

 ## Installation

 Simply install the package as usual via pip: